Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We investigate the characteristics of GPT-generated code and associated projects on GitHub, unveiling critical insights.
-First, most GitHub projects that contain GPT-generated code are relatively small and not widely recognized, yet they are dynamic, continuously evolving, and improving.
-Secondly, developers prefer using ChatGPT/Copilot to generate Python and JavaScript code, particularly for the data processing and transformation task.
-For C/C++ and JavaScript, the focus shifts to algorithm and data structure implementation and developing user interface code.
-Thirdly, GPT-generated code constitutes a very small proportion of projects and generally undergoes fewer modifications, exhibiting a lower incidence of bugs.
-Lastly, only a minority of code comments that indicate the code is generated by ChatGPT/Copilot provides detailed information, such as the prompts provided to ChatGPT/Copilot for code generation, whether the generated code undergoes human modifications, and whether further testing or reviews are necessary or have been completed.
+We investigate the characteristics of the self-admitted GPT-generated code and associated projects on GitHub, revealing key insights.
+Most GitHub projects with GPT-generated code are not large but are dynamic and improving.
+Developers prefer using ChatGPT/Copilot for generating algorithms and data structures code for Python, Java, C/C++, JavaScript, and TypeScript.
+In Python, generating code for text processing is also common.
+The self-admitted GPT-generated code makes up a small portion of projects, undergoes fewer modifications, and has a lower incidence of bugs.
+Few code comments detail the prompts used, human modifications, and testing or review status.
 Based on these findings, we provide several implications.
-In the future, we aim to examine the presence of code smells or readability issues in GPT-generated code on GitHub, as our current focus has been exclusively on identifying the presence of bugs, which are a critical aspect of code quality.

-To facilitate the replication of our study, the source code for scraping GPT-generated code, along with all the characteristics of the GPT-generated code and its corresponding projects, is available in our replication package ~\cite{SupplementalMaterials}.
+Future research will examine code smells and readability issues in GPT-generated code on GitHub, as our current focus has been on identifying bugs.
+To facilitate replication, the source code for scraping GPT-generated code, along with the self-admitted GPT-generated code and its characteristics, is available in our replication package ~\cite{SupplementalMaterials}.